Khosrow Hassanzadeh

-Khosrow Hassanzadeh (born 1963 in Tehran) is an Iranian painter.
-He is known for his "Terrorist" collection.
+Khosrow Hassanzadeh (خسرو حسنزاده; 21 December 1963 – 2 July 2023) was an Iranian painter, printmaker and installation artist.

 Life and career

-Hassanzadeh was born in 1963 in Tehran, to a working class Azerbaijani family who were fruit-sellers.
-He was just 17 years when the Iran-Iraq war broke out, and he dropped out of school and enlisted in the Basiji militia, but was subsequently obliged to remain as a conscript.
+Hassanzadeh was born on 21 December 1963 in Tehran, to a working-class Azerbaijani family who were fruit-sellers.
+He was just 17 years old when the Iran-Iraq war broke out, and he dropped out of school and enlisted in the Basiji militia, but was subsequently obliged to remain as a conscript.
 When he returned from the war, he chose to work on themes that reflected his experiences of war.

-Following his return to civilian life, he studied art, enrolling in the Mojtama-e-Honar University (1989–91) where he studied painting and later at the Persian Literature at Azad University (1995–99), both in Tehran.
+Following his return to civilian life, he studied art, enrolling in the Mojtama-e-Honar University (1989–1991) where he studied painting and later at the Persian Literature at Azad University (1995–99), both in Tehran.
 His art teachers advised him to "draw small" so that his work would be marketable, but he ignored this advice.
 From the outset, he was determined to paint large murals and posters.

-He first exhibited in the 1980s, but only gained international recognition with War (1998), a grim and trenchant diary of his own experiences as a volunteer soldier during the Iran-Iraq war (1980–1988).
+Hassanzadeh first exhibited in the 1980s, but only gained international recognition with War (1998), a grim and trenchant diary of his own experiences as a volunteer soldier during the Iran-Iraq war (1980–1988).
 In Ashura (2000) a 'women-friendly' interpretation of the most revered Shiite religious ceremony, he depicted chador-clad women engulfed by religious iconography.
 Chador (2001) and Prostitutes (2002) continued his exploration of sociological themes particular to Iran's hyper-gendered urban landscape.
-The latter paintings used police mug shots to pay tribute to sixteen prostitutes killed by a serial killer in Mashhad, a religious capital of Iran.
+The latter paintings used police mug shots to pay tribute to sixteen prostitutes murdered by a serial killer in Mashhad, a religious capital of Iran.
 The paintings were created after filmmaker Maziar Bahari commissioned Hassanzadeh to create a poster for his film, And Along Came a Spider.
-In Terrorist (2004) the artist questions the concept of 'terrorism' in international politics by portraying himself, his mother and sisters as 'terrorists'.
+In Terrorist (2004) the artist questioned the concept of 'terrorism' in international politics by portraying himself, his mother, and sisters as 'terrorists'.

-Unlike many of his contemporaries who have left Iran, Hassanzadeh has chosen to continue to live and work as an artist in Iran.
-He is currently based in Tehran, where he works as an actor, visual artist and ceramist.
+Unlike many of his contemporaries who have left Iran, Hassanzadeh chose to continue to live and work as an artist in Iran.
+He was based in Tehran, where he worked as an actor, visual artist, and ceramist.
 His work featured in many exhibitions in Europe and the Middle East.
-Time magazine described him as one of the country's "hottest" artists.
+Time magazine once described him as one of the country's "hottest" artists.

+Hassanzadeh died due to methanol poisoning on 2 July 2023, at the age of 59.